About the RECONNOITER Study Program

 (Randomized Evaluation of the benefit of Cilnidipine ON the Nature, Observational Indices, Temperature changes and overall Effect in scleroderma and Raynaud’s Disease)

-The RECONNOITER Study is a 76 patient prospective, double-blind, randomized Phase 2A trial designed to assess the safety and efficacy of cilnidipine alone and in combination with tadalafil in patients with scleroderma and secondary Raynaud’s.
-The study will assess the impact of the treatments on a variety of endpoints including Raynaud symptoms, GI effects, endothelial dysfunction and overall assessments of well-being.
-The study is being conducted in two parts, Part A, a Phase 2A parallel arm design to evaluate dose, safety, and efficacy, which is complete, and Part B, a Phase 2 randomized crossover design to formally demonstrate safety and efficacy.
+The RECONNOITER Study is a 64 patient prospective, double-blind, randomized Phase 2 trial designed to assess the safety and efficacy of AISA-021 (cilnidipine) in patients with scleroderma and secondary Raynaud’s.
+The study will assess the impact of treatment on a variety of endpoints including Raynaud symptoms, GI effects, endothelial dysfunction and overall assessments of Systemic Sclerosis.
+The study is being conducted in two parts, Part A, a Phase 2A parallel arm design to evaluate dose, safety, and efficacy, was completed in 27 patients and further evaluated the effect co-administering tadalfil, a PDE-V inhibitor.
+Part B, which was recently also completed, evaluated AISA-021 alone in 37 with SSc-RP and was formally powered as a Phase 2 randomized crossover design to demonstrate safety and efficacy of AISA-021 daily treatment.

 Scleroderma, or systemic sclerosis, is a devastating autoimmune disease with the highest mortality and disability incidences of this group of diseases.
 While treatments have been approved to treat the lung changes that accompany the disease, there is no treatment approved to treat the Raynaud symptoms that occur in 95% of these patients, the GI symptoms, or significantly modify the course of the disease.
 It is hoped that AISA-021 may produce such as result.
+Recent studies have highlighted the antifibrotic activities of calcium channel blockers and efforts are underway to compare AISA-021 in this regard to older calcium channel antagonists using AI in silica analysis and ex-vivo tissue and diseased cell modeling.